The Eight Trigrams

 What is The Eight Trigrams?

-The Eight Trigrams (Bagua) are eight three-line symbols created by the legendary emperor Fu Xi through observation of nature.
+The Eight Trigrams (Bagua) are eight three-line symbols attributed in tradition to the legendary emperor Fu Xi through observation of nature.
 Each trigram consists of three lines (Yao) stacked from bottom to top, where each line is either Yang (⚊, solid) or Yin (⚋, broken).
 This gives 2³ = 8 possible permutations: ☰ Qián (Heaven), ☷ Kūn (Earth), ☳ Zhèn (Thunder), ☵ Kǎn (Water), ☶ Gèn (Mountain), ☴ Xùn (Wind), ☲ Lí (Fire), ☱ Duì (Lake).
-Each trigram possesses a unique "virtue" (卦德) — Qián is Strong, Kūn is Yielding, Zhèn is Arousing, Kǎn is Abysmal.
-These virtues are the master keys for interpreting the 64 hexagrams.
+Each trigram has a traditional "virtue" (卦德) — Qián is Strong, Kūn is Yielding, Zhèn is Arousing, Kǎn is Abysmal — used as one interpretive layer for the 64 hexagrams.

 Interpretation & Usage

-In practical divination, the "Myriad Image Correspondence" (万物类象) of the Eight Trigrams is the core technique.
+In practical divination, the "Myriad Image Correspondence" (万物类象) of the Eight Trigrams is a common technique.
 Each trigram maps not only to a natural force but also to body parts, family roles, animals, Five Element affinities, and compass directions.
 For example: if you cast a hexagram with Lí (Fire/Eyes/Middle Daughter) above and Kǎn (Water/Ears/Middle Son) below, it might describe a relationship of "inner turmoil beneath a brilliant surface," or involve a romantic dynamic between middle-aged partners.
-Mastering the trigram correspondence system is like acquiring a "cosmic translation dictionary" — any complex hexagram can be decomposed into an interaction story between two trigrams.
+The trigram correspondence system helps break a complex hexagram into an upper-lower trigram interaction, which still needs to be checked against changing lines, focus lines, and timing conditions.

 Frequently Asked Questions